One of the drawbacks of using templates is that they are generic and stand in contrast to a

 A nice feature within Folocard email templates is the ‘duplicate’ template option.
 Great for iterating on a general topic and crafting different versions for different types of people as described above.
 But also to A/B test different messages and see what approach resonates.
 Folocard does not have a version tracking capability yet.
 Therefore, it is best to iterate on templates rather than overwriting them.

 Step 3: Leave room for mental notes

-We recommend experimenting with the where exactly you add these notes.
-But another benefit is that this help with search later.
+We recommend experimenting with where exactly you add these notes.
+But another benefit is that this helps with search later.
 You might forget a name but remember the keyword.
 There is nothing new with this approach, it is normal to take notes during a meeting, and after a meeting is over to add a few more.
-Here we simply suggest adding those notes into your follow up email and send it fast.
+Here we simply suggest adding those notes into your follow-up email and send it fast.
 The recipient can treat this as a summary, and hopefully, it will invoke a quick reply.

 Mailmerge has been around for some time now.
 It’s common practice with proven results.
 You can gain this benefit using Folocard’s free <?f_name> placeholder.
 Matching the right template to the type of person you met improves the message.
 Avoids an obvious too wide generic tone that may defeat the purpose of the fast reach out.
 Adding tidbits of the conversation to the follow-up email serves as a mental note recorder, for both parties.

 Get personal, and Always Follow Up.